Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • Data quality framework — HIGH / MEDIUM / LOW bands with actionable drill-down

-• DORA Register of Information completeness checks and validation gates
+• Register of Information for ICT arrangements — completeness checks and validation gates

 • RoI export package with frozen snapshots and submission history